MarshP/yon-readme/README.md

 **#### Enchantments**
 * 'Bookshop', sells enchantments, only open during daytime.
 In Squaresville at end of overworld railway.
 * Marsh's Undercroft of The Secret Smiley (downstairs from his base): many Villager trades, including Mending (!!), Fortune II, Looting II, Frostwalker I, Infinity, Unbreaking II, Respiration II, Aqua Affinity
-* Villager: Silk Touch - 13 emeralds, in main level 0 corridor of Rainbow Castle between North West and Central Towers
+* Villager: Silk Touch - 13 emeralds, in main level 0 corridor of Rainbow Castle between North West Tower and Central Tower
 * Villager: Looting III - 43 emeralds + book, on roof above the nether (jump of XP Farm cart just after going through nether roof)

 When trading with villagers for enchantments, if you take the last one and the trade locks, please unlock it again (by making enough other trades with the villager).